 There’s an old proverb: “Fear and courage are brothers.”
-Most of us understand that courage can’t exist without fear.
-This is an aspect of courage that’s heavily underlined as I research.
+Most of us understand courage can’t exist without fear.
+This aspect of courage is heavily underlined as I research.
 It doesn’t help us much now, though, when we fear so many different, if not opposite, things.

 If fear is subjective, then courage must be, too.
 Right now we see a mad scramble as different groups work to legitimize their fears and invalidate those of others.
 Contempt, violence and broken relationships are the result, and we wind up more thoroughly divided than we started.

 Courage, then, becomes something we each define for ourselves, rather than a concept we all agree on.

 Because our culture has such low emotional intelligence, and fear is a loaded thing to talk about honestly, the idea of courage becomes equally difficult to address and remains nebulous and elusive, a thing in the shadows.